Find Grad Schools

 8 Yearly Graduations

 University of California - Irvine is the 20th most popular school in the nation for students seeking a doctor's degree in cell/cellular and molecular biology.
 Each year, around 36,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,834 per year, while in-state graduate students, on average, pay $12,264 per year.
+The average in-state tuition for full-time undergraduates is $11,564 per year, while in-state graduate students, on average, pay $11,700 per year.
 During the most recent year for which we have data, 8 people received their doctor's degree in cell/cellular and molecular biology from UC Irvine.
-About 50% of this group were women, and 75% were students from an underrepresented racial-ethnic group.
+Around 80% of these students were from an underrepresented racial-ethnic group, and 40% were women.

 Below are some popular majors that are similar to cell/cellular and molecular biology that offer doctor’s degrees.